dmytro-anokhin/split-or-flip/README.md

 When overriding `viewWillLayoutSubviews` it is important to be careful not to create a layout cycle.

 There are two methods to reflect changes in screen/view size:
-- `viewWillTransition(to:with:` is called when size of the view will change.
+- `viewWillTransition(to:with:` called when size of the view will change.
-- `willTransition(to:with:)` is called when trait collection will change.
+- `willTransition(to:with:)` called when trait collection will change.

 Because my display mode changes based on size class, I need to update UI in `willTransition(to:with:)`.